pollinations/pollenwall/README.md

 **Options:**

 ```
+-a, --attach
--a, --attach            Attach to a random processing pollen until its evolution is done.
+        Attach to a random processing pollen until its evolution is done.

+    --address <addr>
-    --address <addr>    You may give a custom address to pollinations ipfs node.
+        You may give a custom address to pollinations ipfs node.

+-c, --clean
--c, --clean             Remove images in "~/.pollenwall" directory.
+        Remove images in "~/.pollenwall" directory.

+    --generate-service <generate-service>
+        Generates a service file depending on the platform and saves it to "~/.pollenwall"
+        folder.

+-h, --help
--h, --help              Print help information
+        Print help information

+    --home <home>
-    --home <home>       If "pollenwall" couldn't determine your home directory, to help it
+        If "pollenwall" couldn't determine your home directory, to help it please run it with
-                        please run it with "--home <absolute-path-to-your-home-directory>"
+        "--home <absolute-path-to-your-home-directory>"

+-V, --version
--V, --version           Print version information
+        Print version information
 ```

 ### Running as a service